Skip to content

 1. Single-pass processing with O(n) time complexity where n is the number of variants

-2. Memory usage scales primarily with the number of samples and the size of the largest haplotype block
+2. Memory usage scales primarily with the number of samples and the total number of blocks

 Limitations